 In designated locations, the Company provides you with a choice of medical plans.
+The Company will require periodic verification of data.

 You receive enrollment instructions at the time of employment and may elect medical coverage under 1 medical plan available in your location by the date indicated on the enrollment worksheet.
 You and all your eligible dependents must be enrolled in the same medical plan, except as specified in Eligibility.